rrrutledge/talks/2024/PlatformCon/outline.md

 * Leveraging metrics to communicate success and find more partners.
 * We become the de-facto company standard.
 * Our platform strategy spreads to other areas.
+* The InnerSource Commons supports the practice of InnerSource.
 * Lessons learned:
   * Focus on outcomes.
   * Build social relationships.